adamj537/ardublockEdu/README.markdown

+Note:  I (Adam) have been notified that there is a bug which prevents ArduBlockEdu from working with the Arduino software v.1.6.12 or later.
+I've not yet fixed this, but it's on my to-do list.

 ArduBlock Education Edition
 ======
 ArduBlock is a Block Programming Language for Arduino.
 The language and functions model closely to [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage).